jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Red/blue ideologies are like non-MMA martial arts.
 They teach a limited number of techniques, limit themselves to their own rule book, and often think "the other side" is ignorant.
 Ideologues even accuse non-believers of cheating after losing a debate or election.
 However, in their area of expertise, from monetary policy to farm regulation, red/blue have a massive reservoir of know-how.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 But we still need a new ruling philosophy.
-One created from the lessons of evolution and digital tools old philosophies did not factor in simply because they're so old.
+One created from the lessons of evolution and digital tools old philosophies could not factor.
 Hence why this book is about making human technological evolution, Techvolution, the most protected political right and responsibility today.
 There's no other way to enter into the Digital Age.

 You can think of Techvolution as "mixed philosophy politics."
 Under Techvolution, a person is free to study and believe in old philosophies.
-But no one should consider the rule books of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
+Ideals like equality, liberty, equity and so forth are all still valid.
+But no one should let the rule books of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
 Because to develop humanity, we the people on the frontline—the people in the real fight—need the freedom to decide which tool best solves a problem.
 The right to evolve must trump all other considerations.
-We encourage them to ask questions and collaborate to find better answers.
-Like any lifeform, however, they are responsible for doing a good job.
-And after years of working countless jobs, I know most people are good workers.
-Some aren't because we can't stand bad managers and annoying customers.
-Mass collaboration puts as much onus on these groups to contribute and be responsible as it does on workers.
+We build on the past.
+We don't erase it.

-Giving old philosophies, or people whose power and prestige is based on old tools, the right to decide when we upgrade our tools is a recipe for staying in the Industrial Age forever.
-This recipe is why the middle-class is getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing loan contracts.
+But we can't give old philosophies, or people whose power and prestige is based on old tools, the right to decide when we upgrade our tools.
+That is a recipe for staying in the Industrial Age forever.
+Which is why the middle-class is getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing loan contracts.

 Importantly, since Techvolution is a vital right of the Digital Age, it must also be a responsibility.
 But we don't need to master every single issue.
 Open-source members concentrate only on a few projects.
+It's the freedom to pick and choose that makes freedom so much better.
+The people feeling the pain are the best ones to find a solution.

-Here are some projects and tools the middle-class should think about today.
+Here are some projects—big and small—right now that could use some help.

-- The Bill and Melinda Gates Foundation recently funded TerraPower, a new nuclear reactor, that's safer and has no air pollution.
+The Bill and Melinda Gates Foundation recently funded TerraPower.
+It's a new nuclear reactor design that's much safer.
 It's a good chance for clean electricity.
-Not even Bill and Melinda can fund it all.
-We should be asking ourselves if we should tell our governments too.
+Not even Bill and Melinda can fund it all though.
+Given that the Digital Age runs on electricity, we should be asking ourselves if we should tell our governments too.

-- 3D printers can make any small tool imaginable with no shipping, marketing, or retail stores needed.
+3D printers are amazing.
+They can make any small tool imaginable with no shipping, marketing, or retail stores needed.
 Anyone can print whatever they need whenever they need it.
-We should be regularly buying printed products.
+Sadly, most people have never seen a printer, nevermind bough one of it's products.
+That should change.

-- I didn't draw any of this book's illustrations.
+I didn't draw any of this book's illustrations.
 Instead, I used online tools to connect with illustrators.
 No job interviews, management oversight, or upfront cost.
-Online worker-to-worker collaboration is that easy.
+Collaborating with experts online is that easy.
 Once we look for it.

-The digital ecosystem is so much larger than the examples above.
-It needs people to shut off red/blue news and simply use digital tools to solve their problems.
+The digital ecosystem is larger than the examples above.
+It'll grow larger still once Main Street starts to push themselves into the Digital Age.

 It's in your self-interest to do this.
 As said before, the Woodstock era is dead.
 Middle-class people will not get one job for life.
-We cannot assume "the government" or "the market" will solve all our problems because a "forever Woodstock lifestyle" doesn't exist.
+We cannot assume "the government" or "the market" will solve all our problems.
+A "forever Woodstock lifestyle" doesn't exist.
 Think of this, about 80,000 people worked at Blockbuster, about 5,000 work for Netflix.
 Why would that automation trend stop for your industry?

 In my experience, many people often reply, "won't happen to my job," then go back to watching Netflix.

 Maybe it won't.
 But my not prepare?
 Digital tools don't threaten us.
 They're our salvation.
 If we use them, we can educate ourselves, lower our own cost of living, earn our own income, and, most importantly, collaborate.
 Can individuals become entirely self-sufficient?
 Probably not, but we can deal with layoffs, price-gouging, and bad jobs better with a level balance of power.

-We're already all this in small steps.
+We're already starting to use digial tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
-Periscope live video feeds are all used today.
+Cutting off cable and using Netflix.
 But there's so much more to do.
 And once the open-source Jedi finally get our support, we'll be spoiled for choices.
 And regular people wanting to use digital tools is the rebellion inside our mind we need to establish the Digital Age.

 In short, Techvolution says, be selfish!
 You're a lifeform in Nature, don't let anyone hold you back.
 Demand your freedom!
 Freedom to speak our minds made the most of the printing press.
 Freedom to investigate Nature made the most of scientific instruments.
 Freedom to question royalty made the most of the gun.
 Freedom to buy products made the most of factories.
 And the freedom to solve your own real-life problems makes the most of digital tools.